Try EDA#

 file that comes with the playground repository.

 The installation will take approximately 10 minutes to complete.
-Once the it is done, you can optionally verify the installation.
+Once it is done, you can optionally verify the installation.

 EDA License